Sign In

 • Claims.
 Keeping on top of medical insurance claims for example.

-Internships can be found in the production office at the discretion of the production coordinator, but competition for these places is fierce and unlikely to be advertised.
-Look at MFJF opportunities and ask friends, or friends of friends, if they know any coordinators who are offering placements.
+Work experience can be found in the production office at the discretion of the production coordinator, but competition for these places are fierce and unlikely to be advertised.
+Look to MFJF opportunities and ask friends, or friends of friends, if they know any coordinators who are offering work experience placements.
 If you gain a placement use those valuable days or weeks to promote yourself to members of the production team, work hard but make sure you are getting something out of this too.
-Shake everyone's hand (post-covid) and make sure you come away with a reference at the end.
-If you take this type of opportunity, understand the guidelines that surround internships.
-Most likely you will be helping the office PA with their duties, while they concentrate on the more demanding elements of the job.
-If you are interning via your school, there are explicit rules that govern the terms of your days, hours and duties to be carried out.
-A school’s workers compensation policy will cover the student in case of work-related injury or illness.
-If you are accepting an internship without study, the production can adopt a variety of stances.
-Some will not accept interns due to liability issues, some will pay minimum wage - which varies from state to state, others with their own worker's compensation insurance and will submit intern details.
-Make sure you understand and know your rights as an intern.
+Shake everyones hand and make sure you come away with a reference at the end.
+If you take this type of opportunity, understand the guidelines that surround work experience.
+If they ask you to stay on longer than 4 weeks unpaid, then you are moving into difficult ground.
+Know your rights and best industry practice.

 Green Steward

 This is a relatively new position within a production.
-Part production PA, part eco-warrior, the green steward is a department of one.
-The green steward will monitor and advise on the production's environmental impact.
-If they are doing their job fully, they can save production thousands of pounds to boot, making them very popular with producers.
+Part production runner, part eco warrior, the green runner/steward is a department of one.
+The green steward will monitor and advise around the productions environmental impact.
+If they are doing their job fully, they can save a production thousands of pounds to boot, making them very popular with producers.

-Productions can sign up to make their shoot environmentally sustainable, and it's the green steward's job to implement this.
+Productions can sign up to make their shoot environmentally sustainable, and it's the green runners job to implement this.
 Small things really do add up.
-A steward could source a water cooler onset, which can save hundreds of pounds and create far less waste than the typical 750 mm bottles.
+A green runner could source a water cooler on set, which can save hundreds of pounds and create far less waste than the typical 750 mm bottles.
 They arrange for the props, costumes, other consumables to be distributed to charities at the end of the job.
 Nothing goes to waste.

 WHO WORKS IN THE PRODUCTION OFFICE?